Saismita09/tweet-sentiment-analysis/README.md

 ![](labeled-tweet-generator-master/pg2.jpg)

 # Development Guide
-Create a virtualenv. virtualenv venv
+1.Create a virtualenv. virtualenv venv <br>
-Activate venv. source venv/bin/activate
+2.Activate venv. source venv/bin/activate<br>
-Install the requirements. pip install -r requirements.txt Save the ACCESS_TOKEN, ACCESS_TOKEN_SECRET, CONSUMER_KEY, CONSUMER_SECRET as environment variables.
-You can follow this guide for Heroku.
+3.Install the requirements. pip install -r requirements.txt<br>
+4.Save the ACCESS_TOKEN, ACCESS_TOKEN_SECRET, CONSUMER_KEY, CONSUMER_SECRET as environment variables.<br>
+Note: if you want to deploy the application you can do the same, You can follow this guide for Heroku.<br>
-Run the server. python app.py
+5.Run the server. python app.py<br>